HOW DO I BECOME A SURROGATE?

 Screening Requirements for Surrogates

 Women looking for information on how to be a surrogate should first understand the initial requirements for prospective surrogate mothers.
-After contacting Adoption and Surrogacy Choices of Colorado, the first step to becoming a surrogate is to meet our qualifications and pass our screening requirements.
+After contacting Adoption and Surrogacy Choices of Colorado, the first step to becoming a surrogate is to meet our requirements and pass our screening process.
 This screening process helps protect the health and safety of the surrogate as well as the baby and ensures you are physically and psychologically ready for the surrogacy process.

 Surrogate requirements for becoming a surrogate include: